shalaby-1/MVVM-DataBinding/README.md

 1- convert layout to data binding
 2- create a new variable it is type is view model
 3- access view model mutablelivedata inside the text view
+4- assign view model variable to binding
+5- Specify the current activity as the lifecycle owner